Rocky and the Dodos: Characters

-Astra - A deeply scatterlogical and eccentric female dodo who speaks with an upper-class English accent and lives in the uppermost cave on the island (accessible by a lift seen in the title-sequence).
+Astra - A scatological and eccentric female dodo who speaks with an upper-class English accent and lives in the uppermost cave on the island (accessible by a lift seen in the title-sequence).
 She is obsessed with studying the various objects from 'the beyond' which wash up on the island's shores, and working towards making contact with the 'Fartians'.
 For all her scholarly airs, she is not very intelligent, and generally misidentifies the things she discovers, thinking for example, that a clothes horse is a skeleton, and that a rubber duck is alive.

 Dougan - A lazy and less-than-bright walrus who lives at the island's rubbish-dump.

 Bjorn - An affable Swedish-accented puffin who regularly visits the island.
 Owing to his ability to fly, he has a far better understanding of 'the beyond' than the dodos.

 The Limpets - A large, unspecified number of limpets which live both around and on the island.
 They move much quicker than real limpets, and have prominent eyes on the tops of their shells.
 Although they do not speak, they have considerable intelligence.
 They rarely play an important role in stories, but are vital to the island's smooth (as much as this is possible) operation, as they provide power to the various appliances by running in devices which resemble large hamster wheels.